The Real Cost of HOA Documents: A Breakdown by Document Type

 Know the fee caps

-In Florida and Texas, statutory fee caps prevent management companies from overcharging for estoppels and resale certificates.
-If you're being charged more than the cap, push back — it's legally enforceable.
+Florida and Texas have statutory fee caps that prevent management companies from overcharging for estoppels and resale certificates.
+If you're being charged more than the cap, push back.
+It's legally enforceable, and most management companies will fold the second you cite the statute.

 Avoid rush fees

 Order early.
-This single habit saves the average title company $200-$500 per month in rush fees.
+That's it.
+This one habit saves the average title company $200 to $500 per month in rush fees.

 Bundle when possible

 Ordering the resale package (which includes the estoppel information) is usually cheaper than ordering the estoppel and governing documents separately.
-Confirm with the management company what's included before placing separate orders.
+Confirm with the management company what's included before you place separate orders.
+I've seen people pay twice for the same information because they didn't ask.

 Question separate line items

-Some management companies charge "document preparation fees," "processing fees," or "technology fees" on top of the estoppel or resale certificate fee.
-Ask what these fees cover.
-In states with fee caps, additional charges that effectively exceed the cap may not be enforceable.
+Some management companies tack on "document preparation fees," "processing fees," or "technology fees" on top of the estoppel or resale certificate fee.
+Ask what these fees actually cover.
+In states with fee caps, additional charges that effectively push the total past the cap may not be enforceable.

 Compare portals

 When a management company offers ordering through their own portal and through a third-party platform, prices sometimes differ.
-Check both before ordering.
+Check both before you order.
+It takes two minutes.

 Why Prices Vary So Much